 Jump to:

-Getting a transcript from a business meeting or conference call you've held or attended is useful for taking minutes, sharing meeting notes and keeping track of what's been discussed in important meetings.
-Transcribe integrates with Zoom for quick and easy transcriptions of Zoom meetings.
+Meeting transcripts are useful for taking minutes, sharing meeting notes and keeping track of what's been discussed in important meetings.
+Transcribe integrates with Zoom for quick and easy transcripts from Zoom meetings.

 Make your students' lives that little bit easier by providing transcripts alongside recordings of lectures and seminars.
 It'll save them time on note-taking and also help them to improve their understanding of the subject matter.